 - meal plan

-- only buy those grocery items you’re going to actually use during the week (i.e. not in bulk)
+- only buy those grocery items you’re going to actually use during the week (i.e. not in large bulk)

-- you don’t keep a lot of leftovers
+- don’t keep a lot of leftovers

-- you want to save time and money
+- want to save time and money